-The certificate requires the successful completion of nine credits (three courses), distributed among the categories of theory, practice, and elective.
+The certificate requires the successful completion of nine credits (three courses), distributed among theory, practice and elective categories.

 Fieldwork and Research Opportunities

-Students have the option of completing a graduate-level internship under the supervision of a faculty member.
+Students can complete a graduate-level internship under the supervision of a faculty member.

-The certificate offers development opportunities for professionals employed in areas such as education, business, government, student services, social services, advocacy, and the nonprofit arena.
+The certificate offers development opportunities for professionals employed in education, business, government, student services, social services, advocacy and nonprofits.

 Undergraduate transcripts (unofficial copies of transcripts are acceptable)